nortonvanz/Bank-Churn-Prediction/README.md

 - Works best with larger datasets than this (8k rows)

 ### 8.2 Evaluation Metric:
-F1-score was the metric used, considering the business team needs a strong balance between finding actual churners (recall) and avoiding false alarms (precision). f1_score resumes precision and recall, being the harmonic mean between them.
+F1 score will be the metric used, considering:
+- Business team needs a good balance between finding actual churners (recall) and avoiding false alarms (precision).
-- A f1_score if .50 for class 1(churn), means the model has 50% effectiveness in identifying true churners.
+- Focuses on minority class (churners) performance without being skewed by majority class dominance (unbalanced dataset: 20% churned).

 ### 8.3 Model Explainability:
-The model predictions were explained with SHAP (SHapley Additive exPlanations).
+The model predictions were explained with SHAP (SHapley Additive exPlanations), using TreeExplainer, because it is optimized for tree-based models like XGBoost.
+Details about how to interpret the summary plot and individual predictions can be found on modeling notebook.

 #### 8.3.1 Summary Plot

 Exemple of Churn Interpretation:
-- balance: customers with higher balance values have higher churn probability (most of red dots are on right)
+- age_group_18-30: customers within this age group have lower churn probability (all blue dots are on right)
-- age_group_18-30: customers not within this age group have higher churn probability (all blue dots are on right)
+- balance: most customers with higher balance values have higher churn probability (most of red dots are on right)
-- is_active_member: customers who are not active memers have higher churn probability (all blue dots are on right)
+- is_active_member: customers who are active memers have lower churn probability (all blue dots are on right)
-- product_group_A: customers on group A (they have 3 or 4 products) have higher churn probability (most of red dots are on right)
+- product_group_A: customers on group A (they have 3 or 4 products) have higher churn probability (all red dots are on right)

+Summary plot:
 ![](img/shap_summary.png)

-Details about how to interpret the summary plot be seen on notebook: notebooks/v1_modeling.

 #### 8.3.2 Individual Predictions

-Exemple of Churn Interpretation for one customer's prediction:
+Example of Churn Interpretation for one customer's prediction:
 - few features contributing to push toward churn.
-The main is:
+One of them is:
   - product_group_A: customers on group A (they have 3 or 4 products) have higher churn probability.

-- more features pushing predictions away from churn.
-The 2 main are (with more intensity):
+- more features pushing predictions away from churn and with greater intensity.
+The 2 main are:
-  - balance: customers with low balance values have lower churn probability
-  - age_group_18-30: customers within this age group have lower churn probability
+  - age_group_18-30: customers within this age group have lower churn probability.
+  - balance: customers with low balance values have lower churn probability.

+Individual Predictions:
 ![](img/shap_individual.png)

 ### 8.4 Churn Predictions:
 The XGBoost was the choosen model, and a complete pipeline was created in order to predict churn of test data.
 The process createt was: